backstage/backstage/plugins/groups/README.md

-# squad
+# org

-Welcome to the squad plugin!
+Welcome to the org plugin!

 _This plugin was created through the Backstage CLI_